smartdevicelink/sdl_app_library_guides/docs/Getting Started/Integration Basics - Java/index.md

 An instance of SdlManager cannot be reused after it is closed and properly disposed of.
 Instead, a new instance must be created.
 Only one instance of SdlManager should be in use at any given time.
 !!!

+!!!
+IMPORTANT
+`SdlManagerListener` method: `onSystemInfoReceived` auto generates in Android Stuido to returns false.
+This will cause your app to not connect.
+You must chage it to true or implement logic to check system info to see if you wish for your app to connect to that system.
+!!!

 @![android]
 ```java
 public class SdlService extends Service {